Mixture Matrix-valued Autoregressive Model: Model Formulation

 where for each $k\in\{1,\dots,K\}$, $\bm{\Psi}_{k,0}$ is an $mn$-dimensional vector, $\bm{\Psi}_{k,i}\in\mathbb{R}^{mn\times mn}$ is a coefficient matrix for $1\leq i\leq p_k$, and $\bm{\Omega}_k\in\mathbb{R}^{mn\times mn}$ is a variance-covariance matrix.
 Hence, the proposed MMAR model can be viewed as a constrained version of the mixture VAR model with the restrictions,

 For each $k$ and $i$, the parameter matrix $\bm{\Psi}_{k,i}$ in the unconstrained mixture VAR model contains $m^2n^2$ parameters, while its counterpart in the MMAR model $\bmA_{k,i}$ and $\bmB_{k,i}$ only require $m^2+n^2$ parameters in total.
-Similarly, $\bm{\Omega}_k$ contains $m^2n^2$ parameters while $\bmU_{k}$ and $\bmV_{k}$ only require $m^2+n^2$ parameters.
-It is evident that the number of unknown parameters in the mixture VAR model could be significantly greater than that of the MMAR model, particularly when the matrix observations are of large dimensions and the model consists of many mixture components with high AR orders.
+Similarly, $\bm{\Omega}_k$ contains $(mn+1)mn/2$ parameters while $\bmU_{k}$ and $\bmV_{k}$ only require $(m+1)m/2+(n+1)n/2$ parameters.
+It is evident that the number of unknown parameters in the mixture VAR model could be significantly greater than that of the MMAR model, especially as $mn$ increases and when the model consists of many mixture components with high AR orders.
 Therefore, comparing with the mixture VAR model, the proposed MMAR model not only preserves the matrix structure, but also results in a substantial reduction in dimensionality.

 Similar to the mixture VAR model, the MMAR model has the following interesting properties.
 First, it can contain both stationary and non-stationary MAR components while maintaining overall model stationarity.
-An intuitive way to understand this is that the stationary components exhibit contraction patterns, whereas non-stationary components display expansion patterns.
-The overall model achieves stationarity when the contraction patterns dominate over the expansion patterns.
-Second, it has the capability to model the multi-modality of matrix-valued time series, which properties we will illustrate through examples.
+An intuitive way to understand this is that the stationary components exhibit contraction patterns (i.e., the spectral radius of its $\bm{\Psi}_{k,1}$ is less than 1, for the case that $p_k=1$), whereas non-stationary components display expansion patterns (i.e., the spectral radius of its $\bm{\Psi}_{k,1}$ is greater than or equal to 1, for the case that $p_k=1$).
+The overall model achieves stationarity when the contraction patterns more than offset the expansion patterns.
+Second, it has the capability to model the multi-modality of matrix-valued time series, and we will illustrate these properties through examples.